c9obvi/BigCommerce_csvCleaner_orders/README.md

 ## Troubleshooting

 - If the script does not run when double-clicked, try running it from the terminal with `~/Desktop/run_csv_cleaner.sh`.
-- Make sure there are no additional CSV files in the `raw_csv` folder on your Desktop.
+- Ensure there are no additional CSV files in the `raw_csv` folder on your Desktop.
-- Ensure that the `csvcleaner.py` script is present in your home directory and not moved or renamed.
+- Confirm that the `csvcleaner.py` script is in your home directory and has not been moved or renamed.